 Her passion for meeting the unique learning style of each student and supporting the teaching style of each teacher make her an administrator who is able to build relationships with students, teachers, and the community.

-Steve recently retired from Amherst Holdings, where he previously directed the development of Amherst’s proprietary analytical and systems technology and remains a partner and serves on the Board of Directors.
+Steve retired from Amherst Holdings in 2014, where he previously directed the development of Amherst’s proprietary analytical and systems technology and remains a partner and serves on the Board of Directors.
 Steve, originally from Houston, was a founding partner of Spires Financial, LP and previously worked with Bear, Stearns & Co. in New York City.
 He has over 30 years of experience in information technology and software engineering in the securities industry.

-Steve is the owner of Austin Time Machine, LLC, President at The Jerry Alexander Gorman Foundation, and serves as the Treasurer of CapCityKids, working in the background ensuring its smooth operation.
+Steve is President of The Jerry Alexander Gorman Foundation, President of the Amherst Foundation, and serves as the Treasurer of CapCityKids.

-Steve also volunteers as a tax preparer for low-income individuals and families and members of the military via Community Tax Centers at Foundation Communities.
+Steve also volunteers as a tax preparer for low-income individuals and families and members of the military.

 Ryan directs the sales efforts across products at Amherst Pierpont while directly managing the mortgage sales team.
 His career of more than 25 years has been focused on fixed income/capital market sales through numerous and varied economic cycles.
 Ryan was previously Managing Director/Regional Sales Manager at RBS Greenwich Capital and prior to that a Director at Merrill Lynch where he was responsible for the Midwest Bank & Thrift Group.